e0026557/tgc-18-project-3/README.md

 ## Summary

 InkStone is an e-commerce web application for fountain pens.
+As a fountain pen user, customers who are shopping for fountain pens would like to be able to browse for pens based on the filling mechanism and type of nib.
 This e-commerce web application is designed with fountain pen enthusiasts in mind, with features such as searching by fountain specifications.

 ---